BULLDOG TESTING CENTER

 Lost ID's can be found at check-in and are sent to the Bulldog Card Office in Joyal 156 daily.

-Please arrive by 2:50pm, which is a minimum of 1 hour and 40 minutes before pencils down at 4:30pm.
+Regular semester, please arrive by 2:50 pm, which is a minimum of 1 hour and 40 minutes before pencils down at 4:30 pm.

-For more information about the CRT and practice study materials, please visit the Math Department's web page
+For more information about the CRT/ALEKS and practice study materials, please visit the Math Department's web page.

 U.S. Constitution Exam